Everything You Wanted to Know About Today’s Tea

 Recently, the forecast for tea growth from 2017 to 2024 was revealed and it is explosive.
 The forecast for the global tea market is estimated to be worth about 49.46 billion US dollars by the year 2024.
 That alone is confirming the Millennials, also known as Generation Y or the Net Generation are going to be huge tea consumers.

 There has been a remarkable decline in retail foot sales, and sales for online tea shops have increased, dramatically.
-Consumers want the authenticity of whole leaf, organic green and black tea.
+Consumers want the authenticity of whole leaf, organic green, and black tea.
 Along with organic teas, herbs and healing tea that carry Fairtrade and Rainforest Alliance credentials are prime in the consumer market.
-Shoppers want only product that can guarantee they are certified, and are 100% free from pesticides; synthetic fertilizers; and herbicides.
-Organic tea is good for the environment and will sustain the health of soils, ecosystems and people.
+Shoppers want only products that can guarantee they are certified, and are 100% free from pesticides; synthetic fertilizers; and herbicides.
+Organic tea is good for the environment and will sustain the health of soils, ecosystems, and people.

 Herbal tea is also now known as “functional tea” as they are considered to have seven functions:

-Promises to calm children, even ones that have certain spectrum disorders; aid in relaxation; help assist in sleep; ease colds and flu and finally improve digestion are what functional tea are posed to do.
+Promises to calm children, even ones that have certain spectrum disorders; aid in relaxation; help assist in sleep; ease colds and flu and finally improve digestion are what functional tea is posed to do.
 Ayurvedic tea has been around for centuries and has been proven to assist as a functional tea.
-Most of the herbal and Ayurveda tea contain medicinal herbs, spices and root which all work together as a body benefit.
+Above all, most of the herbal and Ayurveda tea contain medicinal herbs, spices, and roots which all work together as a body benefit.

-Beverages are changing globally and the choice of premium black tea appears to be the drive in the growth of tea and for the farmers.
-The changing consumer dynamics, desire for premium quality and differentiation of tea selection are the footing for the rise.
+Beverages are changing globally and the choice of premium black tea appears to be the driver in the growth of tea and for the farmers.
+The changing consumer dynamics, desire for premium quality, and differentiation of tea selection are the footing for the rise.
 Farms in third world countries such as India; Africa; Vietnam; China and Assam are feeling the prosperity.
-Families are able to improve the working and livings conditions and assist in maintaining their livelihoods, and reach their maximum potential.
+Families can improve working and living conditions and assist in maintaining their livelihoods and reach their maximum potential.
 When you are sipping on a cup of English Breakfast, remember, it is not just a cup of tea, you are supporting the lives of small scale farmers reach their stability of income which enables them to plan for the future.